-Clarias gariepinus is equipped to feed on a variety of food organisms from plankton to fish.
-In Lake Sibaya juveniles up to 50 mm TL fed mainly chironomid larvae, shrimps and small planktonic or benthic Larger juveniles (to 100 mm TL) fed on the above prey as well as on dragonfly nymphs, fish fry and small crabs.
-Adult catfish fed on fish, crabs and snails (Bruton 1979c).
-Predation is most efficient on relatively slow moving bottom-living organisms but fast prey, such as fish, can be caught using pack hunting tactics.
+Clarias gariepinus is equipped to feed on a variety of food organisms In Lake Sibaya juveniles up to 50 mm TL fed mainly from plankton to fish. chironomid larvae, shrimps and small planktonic or crustaceans.
+Larger juveniles (to 100 mm TL) fed on the above prey as well as on dragonfly nymphs, fish fry and small crabs.
+Adult catfish fed crabs and smails (Bruton 1979c).
+Predation is most efficient on relatively slow moving bottom-living organisms but fast prey, such as can be caught using pack hunting tactics.
 The food recorded from catfish stomachs has also included frogs, snakes, fledgling birds and small mammals as well as algae, macrophytes, seeds and fruits.
 In some systems the adults feed mainly on zooplankton or chironomids whereas in others they feed mainly on fishes and insects.
 Studies in different parts of the range of C gariepinus have revealed that higher growth rates and a larger maximum size are achieved if the diet has a high protein content.